crystallabs/crysterm/documentation/README.md

-# Crysterm Docs
+# Crysterm docs

-Various development-oriented notes.
+Various development-oriented documentation.

-Explanations of how things work in Blessed, and/or how that's been applied in Crysterm.
+Explanations of how things work in Blessed and/or how those concepts have been applied in Crysterm.